strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 4. Select the name of the organisation from the drop down list.
 5. Click the first calendar icon to select the start date and then the second calendar icon to select the end date.
-6. If you click the 'Include only records with Client Consent' tickbox, the data for client's that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
+6. If you click the 'Include only records with Client Consent' tickbox, the data for clients that have not consented to their anonymised data being provided to the Department of Health will be excluded from your report.
 (See :ref:`dfn-client_consent` )
 7. Click the blue ‘Request’ button.
 8. Your report will be displayed on screen and can be downloaded as a CSV.